 Lynne and Val were born just two days apart.
 They went to school together.
 They started work in the same office.
 And when Lynne married Val’s brother at 16 it was Val who was her bridesmaid.

-Now, more than 60 years after they first met, Val and Lynne are both moving to the new Longbridge Retirement Village in Birmingham, where they plan to spend the rest of their lives just a stone’s throw away from each other.
+Now, more than 60 years after they first met, Val and Lynne have both moved to the new Longbridge Retirement Village in Birmingham, where they plan to spend the rest of their lives just a stone’s throw away from each other.

-‘We are going to have great fun,’ said 71 year old grandmother Val.
+‘We are going to have great fun,’ said grandmother Val.
 ‘We love entertainment and activities.’

-Val and her husband Mick and Lynne and her husband Graham are moving to two bedroom apartments on the third floor of the village.
+Val and her husband Mick and Lynne and her husband Graham moved to two bedroom apartments on the third floor of the village.

 The couples look back on a lifetime of memories together.
 They have been on holidays to San Francisco, Dubai, and the South of France.
 They have shared weddings, christenings, Val’s 50th birthday party, Mick’s 60th, Lynne and Graham’s golden wedding when they all went to Las Vegas.
-Val and Lynne, who is also 71, sometimes talk every day.
+Val and Lynne talk every day.

 ‘We like the same things and the four of us get on,’ said Lynne.
 ‘We have a laugh.
 We are closer now than we have ever been.’

-Val and 75 year old Mick, a former shop steward at the Longbridge Car Factory, have lived in their three bedroomed semi-detached house for 40 years.
+Val and Mick, a former shop steward at the Longbridge Car Factory, have lived in their three bedroomed semi-detached house for 40 years.

 Lynne and Graham were finding the large garden in their bungalow more difficult to manage.
-Graham, a 73 year old former Longbridge car factory worker and window cleaner, has Parkinson’s.
+Graham, a former Longbridge car factory worker and window cleaner in his seventies, has Parkinson’s.

-‘We are going to be safe, there’s going to be help if we want it, there’s going to be things to do, you only have to go downstairs,’ she says.
+‘At Longbridge Village, we are safe, there’s help if we want it, there’s things to do, you only have to go downstairs,’ she says.

 ‘If anything happens to Graham or to me we can call on Mick and Val, and they can do the same with us.
 We will make other friends and have a social life.
 I don’t want to be lonely.